Learn more about COVID-19 in Saskatchewan. Daily case numbers and information for businesses and workers.

 Tenants and landlords will find all forms that are approved for use under The Residential Tenancies Act, 2006.

-Learn what your rights and responsibilities are as a landlord or tenant when it comes to requesting repairs to a rental property and dealing with infestations of pests.
+Learn what your rights and responsibilities are as a landlord or tenant when requesting repairs to a rental property.

-Learn about your rights and responsibilities surrounding security deposits as a landlord or tenant.
+Learn about your rights and responsibilities regarding security deposits as a landlord or tenant.

-Information on the requirements for tenancy agreements generally, and information about term agreements, late fees, joint tenancies and co-tenancies.
+Find general information on the requirements for tenancy agreements, and learn about term agreements, late fees, joint tenancies, co-tenancies and rent-to-own agreements.

 We need your feedback to improve saskatchewan.ca.
 Help us improve